The German Shepherd Border Collie Mix is possibly the most trainable designer dog in the world.

 How to Train a German Shepherd Border Collie Mix

-The best way to tackle the 30 in 30 training routine is by using positive reinforcement and reward-based training.
+The best way to tackle the 30 in 30 dog training routine is by using positive reinforcement and reward-based training.
+Here are some puppy training tips to help.

 A Border Collie German Shepherd Mix is super-trainable, providing you know what you’re doing.